radiatoryang/scopa/README.md

 ## Limitations

 - **This package doesn't have game code or entity logic.** It imports MAP files as 3D models, sets up colliders, and provides hooks for importing entity data.
 That's it.
-- **This package does not import Quake textures / WADs.** Instead, you must configure which Unity material pairs with each texture name.

 ## Acknowledgments / Credits